What to eat in Tromso in January: Seasonal delicacies

 January is deep winter in Tromsø, with polar night lingering until late in the month.
 Expect snow-covered streets, only a few hours of daylight, and a magical atmosphere illuminated by city lights and aurora.
 The Tromsø International Film Festival brings a cultural spark to the dark season.

-Tromso in January - At a Glance
+Tromso in January at a glance

 🌧️